ferzkopp/RB4InstrumentMapper/README.md

 ## Usage

 1. Configure the selected Pcap device:
+   - Xbox receivers should be detected automatically by device name.
-   - Click the `Auto-Detect Pcap` button and follow its instructions.
+   - If they are not, click the `Auto-Detect Pcap` button and follow its instructions.
    - If that doesn't work, then if you installed WinPcap, try installing Npcap instead, or vice versa.
 2. Select either vJoy or ViGEmBus in the Controller Type dropdown.
 3. Connect your instruments if you haven't yet.